benyake/grace-clinics-ohio/README.md

 ## Editing Content

 To start editing your site, you can edit the included Markdown files.

-Alternatively, you can use the free on-page editing experience provided by the [Stackbit Studio](https://stackbit.com).
+Or you can use the NetlifyCMS at [http://localhost:1313/admin](http://localhost:1313/admin) in the browser.